browserengineering/book/book/accessibility.md

 			self.document.layout(self.zoom)
 ```

-And within each layout class type pass around `zoom` as well.
+And within each layout class type, pass around `zoom` as well.
 But what do we do
 with it?
 Let's start by resizing all fonts according to `zoom`.
 To make that
-easier, add a helper method that converts from a *CSS pixel* (the units
+easier, add a `device_px` helper method that converts from a *CSS pixel* (the units
 specified in a CSS declaration) to a *device pixel* (what's actually drawn on
-the screen) by multiplying by zoom.
-There will be a bunch of places to edit,
+the screen) by multiplying by zoom.^[There will be a bunch of places to edit,
-and this helps us avoid mistakes.
+and this helper method lets us avoid mistakes.]

 ``` {.python}
 def device_px(layout_px, zoom):